vitalk/classy-nav/README.md

 # Classy navigation

-Base classes does not do any assumptions about how it's looks like.
-It's only provides an implementation of common recipes for different layouts.
+Base classes does not do any assumptions about how it’s looks like.
+It’s only provides an implementation of common recipes for different layouts.

 ## Installation